-‘Late Spring, directed and co-written by Yasujirō Ozu, was released in 1949, which makes it an old film, or a film that has been new for a long time…’ So begins this remarkable essay in narrative reconstruction.
-Film-critic, novelist and essayist Mars-Jones gives a virtuoso performance as the lost figure of film explainer, drawing out a host of meaning from the reticence of Ozu’s classic Japanese movie.
+‘Late Spring, directed and co-written by Yasujirō Ozu, was released in 1949, which makes it an old film, or a film that has been new for a long time…’ So begins Noriko Smiling, a remarkable essay in narrative reconstruction.
+Film-critic, novelist and essayist Adam Mars-Jones gives a virtuoso performance as the lost figure of film explainer, drawing out a host of meaning from the reticence of Ozu’s classic Japanese movie.

 ‘So long after its first release Late Spring is still limber and elusive,’ enthuses Mars-Jones.
 Noriko Smiling breathes new life into both Ozu’s film, and film studies as a whole.
 There has never been a film book like this.